Chasenlz/CodeYellowRaffle/README.md

 Opens a command prompt window which performs 'npm install'
 ### /run.bat
 Opens a command prompt window which performs 'npm start'
+### /create exe.bat
+Creates an executable file in the folder release-builds which is performed by the command 'npm run package-win'

 # Usage